-Loan demand was moderate overall for land, construction loans, working capital and equipment.
-Average loan volume was 2.24% higher than in 2018.
+Loan demand was good for land, residential construction, and equipment financing.
+2020 average month-end loan principal was 4.3% higher than 2019.

 Credit quality remained very sound.
-At year end, non-earning assets (mainly loans for which the accrual of interest has been stopped) was 0.5 percent of total assets.
-This level was roughly the same as December 31, 2018 and matched the lowest level we have seen in over 11 years.
+At year end, non-earning assets (mainly loans for which the accrual of interest has been stopped) was 0.2 percent of total assets.
+This mirrors the lowest levels we've seen in over 12 years.

-Net income in 2019 was \$16.7 million.
-This level was much higher than anticipated.
+Net income in 2020 was \$20.1 million.
+This record income level was much higher than anticipated.
 The uptick compared to budget was supported mainly by these positive and non-recurring events:

-- A \$2.8 million special distribution from AgFirst Farm Credit Bank (our funding bank), - \$199 thousand of interest income from the reinstatement or payoff of several nonaccrual loans, - Unexpected refunds from the Farm Credit System Insurance Corporation of \$130 thousand, and - Provision for loan losses \$494 thousand lower than budget (also significantly lower than historical averages).
+- A \$5.9 million special distribution from AgFirst Farm Credit Bank (our funding bank) resulting from a favorable interest rate environment, - Unexpected refunds from the Farm Credit System Insurance Corporation of \$121 thousand, and - Provision for loan losses \$466 thousand lower than budget (and significantly lower than historical averages).

-The events noted above and our strong credit quality and capital position allowed your board of directors to approve a patronage refund of \$14.5 million, which is the second highest patronage level that we have paid in our history.
+The events noted above and our strong credit quality and capital position allowed your board of directors to approve a record patronage refund of \$17.9 million, which is the highest patronage level that we have paid in our history.

-The \$14.5 million distribution will be paid out in April 2020.
-This compares quite favorably to the budgeted refund of \$8.9 million.
+The \$17.9 million distribution will be paid out in April 2021.
+This compares very favorably to the budgeted refund of \$9.0 million.
 We expect patronage distributions to return to historical budgeted ranges in future years.

-This is the 22nd consecutive year that we have returned a portion of our profits to our customers.
-We are pleased to be in the financial position to return these earnings to you.
+This is the 23rd consecutive year that we have returned a portion of our profits to our customers.
+We are pleased to be in the financial position to return these earnings to you during a year of unprecedented challenges and uncertainty.

-During 2020, we will continue to focus our efforts on serving the credit needs of all eligible customers and assisting customers who have been adversely impacted by farming conditions.
+During 2021, we will continue to focus our efforts on serving the credit needs of all eligible customers and assisting customers who have been adversely impacted by difficult economic conditions.

-As the Farm Credit System enters its 104th year, your cooperative is positioned to prosper in any foreseeable environment by virtue of our strong financial position, diverse and high quality loan portfolio, sound underwriting standards, excellent employees, and exceptional governance.
+As the Farm Credit System enters its 105th year, your cooperative is positioned to prosper in any foreseeable environment by virtue of our strong financial position, diverse and high quality loan portfolio, sound underwriting standards, excellent employees, and exceptional governance.
 Our combination of competitive rates, patronage refunds, personal service, and extensive local knowledge is unmatched in the financial services world.
 Thank you for your loyalty and support.
-We look forward to serving your financial needs in 2020 and beyond.
+We look forward to serving your financial needs in 2021 and beyond.